 An applicant’s failure to provide true and complete information related to eligibility, the award of a preference, allowances, family composition, or rent.

-In implementing this policy, the Authority will seek to obtain:
+The Housing Authority will seek to obtain:

 - Responses from current and at least one former landlord – A positive or neutral response would mean the applicant family could be recommended for admission.